 - 6 fresh basil leaves

 Just take all of the ingredients above and place in a low wide stock pot over medium-high heat.
 Bring to a boil and then lower to a simmer.
 Stir and allow to simmer for about 30 minutes uncovered so it can reduce down, stirring about every 5 minutes.
-Now your homemade spaghetti sauce is ready for you to scoop some out to use today and go ahead and can the rest using the instructions above.
+Now your homemade tomato sauce is ready canning.
+Go ahead and scoop some out to use today and then can the rest using the instructions above.

 Conclusion

-So there you have- how to can with tomatoes.
-Canned tomatoes are not only the best way to stock your pantry for the winter, but they also make great holiday gifts!
+Canned tomatoes can be used in a variety of dishes, including soups, stews, sauces, and salsas, making it easier to incorporate them into your meals.
+So there you have- how to can tomatoes.
+They are not only the best way to stock your pantry for the winter, but they also make great holiday gifts!
 Have you tried home food preservation before?
-For what purposed do you use canned tomatoes?
 If this was your first time canning, let us know how it went and share your pictures at @familyfocublog!

 Related Posts: